Linz to Amsterdam train with ÖBB | Nightjet

 FAQs

-The average journey time by train from Linz to Amsterdam is 9 h 55 min to travel the 804 km long trip, with around there are 17 trains per day.
-Journey times can vary on weekends and holidays.
+The average journey time by train from Linz to Amsterdam is 10h 43m to travel the 805 km long route.
+Journey times can vary on weekends and holidays, so use our Journey Planner to search for a specific date.

-The first train from Linz to Amsterdam leaves at 03: 52.
+The earliest train from Linz to Amsterdam leaves at 12:01 AM.
 Plan your trip with the Journey Planner from Omio.

-The last train from Linz to Amsterdam leaves at 17: 45.
+The latest train from Linz to Amsterdam leaves at 11:48 PM.

 The cheapest month for a train from Linz to Amsterdam is December.

-It's helpful to compare your options as there are 3 ways to travel to Amsterdam from Linz including taking a train, coach or flight.
+It's helpful to compare your options as there are 3 ways to travel between Linz and Amsterdam including taking a train, bus, and flight.

 popular train stations